benjame/LeetCode-By-bigsharkyu/README.md

 # LeetCode-By-bigsharkyu
-Some codes written by me to solve problem in LintCode.
+Some codes written by me to solve problem in LeetCode.